outreachy/website/README.md

  * [GitHub repository for creative works and miscellaneous scripts](https://github.com/outreachy/creative-works-and-scripts/)
  * [Repository CI Status](https://travis-ci.org/outreachy/website.svg?branch=master)

-Older/deprecated websites include:
+Older/Deprecated websites include:
  - [GNOME Outreachy homepage](https://www.gnome.org/outreachy/) - shell homepage, where the outreachy.org domain currently redirects to
  - [GNOME wiki Outreachy pages](http://wiki.gnome.org/Outreachy) - moinmoin based wiki with information about how to apply and sponsor
  - [Outreachy application system](http://outreachy.gnome.org) - PHP-based application system currently hosted on OpenShift
  - irc.gnome.org #outreachy - GNOME IRC channel - where applicants get help
  - [Outreachy Planeteria](http://www.planeteria.info/outreach) - blog aggregation for Outreachy interns

-# Future Long-term Goals
+# Future Long-term our Goals

  - Replace planetaria with one hosted on our domain (that allows for filtering which blogs are displayed?)
  - Track longitudinal information of alumni, so we can share success stories and improve our program